Salmon Fishing Catches

 Why Is A Rested Salmon Pool Better

 From a salmon fishing point of view a rested salmon pool will always stand you the most potent chance of a cooperating salmon as the less a salmon sees of a fly or lure the more likely it is to respond.
 If you're fishing on salmon pools that have been completely bombarded morning, noon & night then salmon will switch off completely more often than not.
-To my mind this is not true salmon fishing as there has to be an element whereby you know you're approaching a salmon pool at some point during the day that hasn't been over-fished.
+To my mind this is not true salmon fishing as there has to be an element in the fishing day where you know you're approaching a salmon pool that hasn't been over-fished.

 Salmon Catch Statistic Marketing